farandg/CatchIT/README.md

 This is a simplified Dockerized fork of the original ```finos/CatchIT``` for local or pipeline use.

 ## Usage
-To use catchit, simply build the container, then run it while attaching the code you want to scan as a volume.
+To use catchit, simply build the container, then run it while mounting the code you want to scan as a volume.
 For instance:
 ```bash
 cd catchit